goranferbisek/docker-snippets/README.md

 docker build -t gferbis/example-flask-app .
 # -t tag option to give your image a name
 # .
 Docker file is in the current directory

+docker history gferbis/example-flask-app
+# see the cached build steps
 ```

 You can publish your image to Dockerhub with: